TermuxHackz/Apple-trivia-bot/docs/README.md

 - Hint usage is reset for all users in a server when the leaderboard resets.
 - This ensures that all users have an equal opportunity to use hints in each leaderboard period.

+These updates reflect the new point system, including the differentiation between text-based and image-based questions, and how hints affect scoring.
+The hint system explanation has also been adjusted to account for the different point values for each question type.
 ## Leaderboard System

 - Tracks user scores across all trivia questions